amritaravishankar/BrewCrew/README.md

 # Brew Crew

 ☕ A Flutter application to keep track of a crew's brew preferences.
-It allows each crew member to give specific requirements for their brew.
+It allows each crew member to give specific requirements for their coffee order.

+The purpose behind building this application was, when one person needs to make a coffee-run it can serve as an easy look-up.

 ## Getting Started